 Community groups are the place, where in the context of maturing relationships, we challenge one another to drive God’s Word deeply into our lives.
 Some groups will follow discussion questions from Sunday’s sermon, go through an approved book or video discussion series together, or have a teaching and training week addressing an area the community needs to grow in.
 In all cases, the Bible is central and geared toward personal life application and transformation rather than intensive Bible teaching.

 Our community groups vary but all follow the basic format of having three main parts: our Meal, our Lives, and our City.
 Having a meal together is a great way to build friendships and get to know on another better.
-Discussing our lives is when we really break out the Bible and talk about how it is effecting who we are.
+Discussing our lives is when we really break out the Bible and talk about how it affects who we are.
 Loving our city reflects the missional nature of our groups.
 Each group has a missional aspect to it where it looks for ways to serve the city and the people in it in some sort of project done together.
-Our community groups end by taking time to pray for one another, showing that we are a people who are need, in need of God and each other.
+Our community groups end by taking

 Yes, please do.
 Joining a community group is one of the best ways for you to find out more about Jesus and to see what Christians are like.
 If you have questions then there are people there to gently help you process through them.